dannyCSStudent/odin-recipes/README.md

 # odin-recipes
 This is my first project from the Odin Project.

-This is a simple website the will demostrate the use of the <a> tag, links.
+This is a simple website demostrating the use of the <a> tag, links.